enpjp/MBSE.utils/README.md

 #  Vignettes

-Some vignettes are planned so you might want to install from Github using:
+There is a vignette so you might want to install from Github using:

     install_github("enpjp/MBSE.utils",
     dependencies = TRUE,